Kimserey/BlogArchive/20180113_steps_toward_leadership.md

 - Wisdom
 - Patience

 __Professionalism__ in our behaviour, being respectful and being open to discussion.
 Being punctual for discussion and meetings and predictible in our delivery.
-Keeping promises and when failing, notfying early.
+Keeping promises and when failing, notifying early.
 __Honesty__ is the key to enable trust.
 With trust, a powerful bond can be established where every critisism is accepted as a way to progress.
+__Wisdom__ to take thoughtful decisions.
+Understand the pros and cons of the decisions we are making and the impact they will have in short and long run.
+Digging into the implicit requirements behind features to come out with the best decisions.
 __Patience__ with a strong mind.
-Having a strong mind is about sustaining the pain of difficult situations.
+Having a strong mind is about sustaining pain during difficult situations.
 Knowing when to think about long term plans to convert down situation to up situation.
-This will come with maturity.
-Understanding that problems are inheritent in all companies and projects and the world is in need of leaders.
+Understanding that problems are inheritent in all companies and projects and that they are a necessity for us to learn and progress.

+__All this key characteristics build your character.__ We must be conscious about what our surrounding thinks and feels about us.
+What do they see?

+- Threat or Opportunity,
+- Depression or Excitment,
+- Frustration or Motivation,
+- Hopelessness or Guidance,
+- Messiness or Reliability,
+- Negativity or Positivity

-Become the person you would want to work for.
+Become the person you would want to work with and work for.

-## 2. Opportunity
+## 3. Opportunity

-Ask essential questions, what does your team see when they see you, what do they feel coming from you?
-Threat, Depression, Frustration, Hopelessness, Negativity or Opportunity, Positivity, Open mind, Open ear, Guidance, Reliability.

 In all the companies I worked for, I have experienced the same pattern.
+I, as a Software engineer, was lost.
-I was lost.
-As I mentioned in the intro, the feeling of being lost came from my immaturity but it also came from the way the companies worked.
-There was a need for leadership.
-Someone who would take the lead, guiding, mentoring and acting as a role model.
-Leadership values aren't inborn.
-They aren't inherited from family tree.
-Leadership values can be discovered along your working experiences and/or can be learnt.
+The feeling of being lost came from my immaturity but it also came from the way the companies worked and the project was directed.

-We can make a difference as single individuals but if we learn to guide and bring brilliant minds to work together toward a common vision, we will reach a higher stage where we will be able to impact on a larger scale.

-Through the way we act, how we behave, the aura which comes out of us, we can change our surrounding.
-We can change the way people see us.
+There was the need for someone who could take the lead, guide, mentor and act as a role model.
+As I move from company to company, it became obvious that there was and still is an immense opportunity in all companies and even in the world for leaders.
+There is an endless need for people who can bring minds together, coordinate them to work together and enable them to be at their best at all time by providing the right framework and process.

+__This opportunity is available to everyone as leadership values aren't inborn.__ They aren't inherited from family.
+In fact, Leadership values can be discovered along working experiences and/or learnt.

+We all can lead in our own ways and bring values to those surrounding us.
+The opportunity is in front of you, grab it.

 # Conclusion

-Those who are currently leading position need to think and move forward as leaders.
-Those who feels deep down that a difference can be made through their contribution need to act and take the lead.
-The world is in need to leaders
+Those who are in currently leading position need to think and move forward as leaders.
+Those who feel deep down that a difference can be made through their contribution need to act and take the lead.
+The world is in need of leaders.
+We can make a difference as single individuals but if we lead and enable more people to work together toward a common vision, we will reach a higher step and be able to impact on a larger scale.
+Thanks for reading, see you next time!